Fujifilm GFX100: GFX100 IR

 On November 25, 2020, Fujifilm launched a special edition of the camera called GFX100 IR.

 The camera is primarily used for infrared image capturing up to 400MP resolution of images, courtesy of a new 'Pixel Shift Combiner' feature.

 The camera however, is not for general photographers.
 It is designed for forensic, scientific, and cultural preservation applications, and therefore, will not be available to consumers for personal use.
 The new camera will start selling on a special order in 2021.

+GFX100RF

+On March 20th 2025, Fujifilm announced a fixed-lens camera in the style of a rangefinder, much like the Fujifilm x100 series.
+The GFX100RF features a 102 megapixel 44 x 33 mm sensor paired with a 35mm (28mm full-frame equivalent) F4 lens, and a dedicated aspect ratio control dial.